lz101010/RealtimeRaytracing/README.md

 =================
 Usage:

-To flip thru these modes, press M.
+To flip through these modes, press M.

 To add new objects, proceed as followed: